 - Ensure the mechanical dishwasher and other equipment in good working condition.

-- Keep washrooms, toilets and change rooms clean at all times.
+- Always keep washrooms, toilets, and change rooms clean.

-- Provide: Toilet paper, garbage container,constant supply of hot/cold running water, soap in a dispenser and a supply of paper towels or a hot air dryer at the hand wash basin.
+- Provide: Toilet paper, garbage container, a constant supply of hot/cold running water, soap in a dispenser, and a supply of paper towels or a hot air dryer at the hand wash basin.

 - Check for evidence of infestation such as live/dead pests, droppings, nesting sites.
 Ensure to cover any openings to prevent pests from entering.